klee/klee/tools/klee-stats/README.md

 #How to create a new config

 ### 1. Add Input information about the output of KLEE
 First thing we need to do is add the version information for this config file.
-Currently the version is .1 so we must add this under the Info header under the **Version** field, as follows:
+Currently the KLEE output version is 1 so we must add this under the Info header under the **Version** field, as follows:
 ```
 [Info]
-Version: .1
+Version: 1
 ```

 The next thing the config file must have is information about the input provided by Klee.
 This requires that we add in a **Record** field and a **Stats** field under out Input header.
 The corresponding section for the current output of Klee and the one we will be using is as follows: